 Some people have even baked potatoes in the crockpot.
 I haven’t tried it so I can’t give a full review, but what a great way to cut down on time!

-I mention below that John baked these potatoes before I got home.
+I mention below that Rahul baked these potatoes before I got home.
 I wasn’t sure how light it would be when we actually ate dinner, and I really wanted to have a good photo to accompany this recipe.
 So, I asked him to bake the potatoes so I could come, make the topping and take a picture before the sunlight went away.

 Do I need to remind you that my kitchen is dark blue and my dining room walls are yellow?
 Not so good for food photography, but hey, it looks great in person, just not in pictures.
 I’m a renter, so no need to paint the walls in my opinion.
 Now that the daylight saving time has changed, it’s actually lighter in the AM and the PM.
 It was actually bright until at least 7:20 PM, which is super awesome!
-I’ve been taking my dishes outside for photos because indoor light is just pathetic.
+I’ve been taking my dishes outside for photos because the indoor light is just pathetic.

 Baked Potatoes with Spicy Beef and Caramelized Onions